zjuyzj/mysql-postgresql-converter/README.md

 GitLab-specific changes
 -----------------------

-This fork contains the following changes made for GitLab.
+The `gitlab` branch of this fork contains the following changes made for GitLab.

 - Guard against replacing '0000-00-00 00:00:00' inside SQL text fields.
 - Replace all MySQL zero-byte string literals `\0`.
 This is safe as of GitLab